The waterfalls route

 "Chivas" (Party Buses): While popular, they typically make very short stops at each point.
 This limits your ability to fully explore and enjoy each waterfall at your own pace, offering less freedom than a car or bike.

-How long does it take to explore?
+How long does it take to explore THE ROUTE?

 By Car: A round trip can take around 3-4 hours, allowing for stops at key waterfalls and attractions.